 Encase Logical Evidence files (.l01) are usually created by the most efficient Encase forensic software.
 The LX01 file format in digital forensics is used to create an exact copy of the storage device without manipulating the original data.
 It maintains the integrity and consistency of the suspected data.

 It is an archival forensic image file format that supports lossless data compression without losing the originality of the data.
-In other words, ZIP is a collection of one or more files and folders that are compressed into a single file.
+In other words, ZIP is a collection of one or more files and folders that are that stay into a single file in compressed form.
 It is easy to share and transport in the compressed form during the raw image digital forensics process.

-DMG files are disk image files that are generally created by the Apple Mac OS X. It is the digital reconstruction of the physical disk image file.
+DMG files are disk image files with the origin of Apple Mac OS X. It is the digital reconstruction of the physical disk image file.
 DMG is the format of image files that create files with the extension .dmg.
-It can be used to store software installers in a compressed form instead of a complete physical disc.
+Users can use this to store software installers in a compressed form instead of a complete physical disc.

 Raw Image Format Digital Forensics

-MailXaminer is one of the best Digital Forensic tools that provide advanced functionalities for the raw image digital forensics investigation process.
+One of the best Digital Forensic tools is mentioned in this article which provides advanced functionalities for the raw image digital forensics investigation process.
 Most of the corporate investigation agencies, law firms, and law enforcement agencies are using this raw image file forensics software to handle digital crime investigations.
 It provides an automated solution to non-forensic investigators to easily find evidence from the files during forensic image analysis.

 - Access files from multiple sources.